AppleNewtonRepositories/NewtFind/README.md

-# FrogFind
+# NewtFind
-Source for the FrogFind search engine for vintage computers
+Source for the NewtFind (based on FrogFind project by ActionRetro) search engine for Apple Newton.

-Love the frog.
-Be the frog.
+Love the Newton.
+Be the Newton.
+Keep green!